daniestevez/gr-satellites/README.md

 The repository is organized in the following branches:

-* `master` is where the active development happens.
+* `main` is where the active development happens.
 From time to time, features will be frozen in a new release.
 This branch is compatible with GNU Radio 3.9 and 3.10.